frontenddogma/web-development-glossary/manuscript/d.md

 : → Subject-Matter Expert

 Domain name
-: An identification string that defines a realm of administrative autonomy, authority or control within the Internet.
+: An identification string that defines a realm of administrative autonomy, authority, or control within the Internet.
 Domain names are used in various networking contexts and for application-specific naming and addressing purposes.
 In general, a domain name identifies a network domain, or it represents an Internet Protocol (IP) resource, such as a personal computer used to access the Internet, a server computer hosting a website, or the website itself or any other service communicated via the Internet.&nbsp;[†](#w-domain-name)

 Domain Name Service
 : → Domain Name System

 Domain Name System
 : A hierarchical and decentralized naming system for computers, services, or other resources connected to the Internet or a private network.
-It associates various information with domain names assigned to each of the participating entities.
+The DNS associates various information with domain names assigned to each of the participating entities.
 Most prominently, it translates more readily memorized domain names to the numerical IP addresses needed for locating and identifying computer services and devices with the underlying network protocols.
 By providing a worldwide, distributed directory service, the Domain Name System has been an essential component of the functionality of the Internet since 1985.&nbsp;[†](#w-dns)

-Domain of discourse
-: The set of entities over which certain variables of interest in some formal treatment may range.&nbsp;[†](#w-domain-of-discourse)

 Domain sharding
 : The splitting of content across multiple subdomains.
 When multiple domains are used to serve multiple assets, browsers are able to download more resources simultaneously, resulting in a faster page load time and improved user experience.
 The problem with domain sharding, in terms of performance, is the cost of extra DNS lookups for each domain and the overhead of establishing each TCP connection.&nbsp;[‡](#m-domain-sharding)